Jackson-Wozniak/SimCombat-MMA-League/README.md

   - Event names start at 1 and follow from there ({League Name} 2, {League Name} 3...)
   - Fights are scheduled 4 weeks in advance, so a 4 week schedule always exists
   - Fights are chosen based on ELO within a weight class
+  - Fighters cannot have more than one scheduled bouts at a time.
+No injuries/backups occur in this simulation
 - Fighters
   - Alongside rankings, fighters have an ELO score that allows for non-ranked fighters to fight those with ranks
   - This ELO is what decides the ranking behind the scenes